duffee/Mojolicious_session_example/docs/Advent_calendar/Browser_Diet.md

 [reverse proxy](https://mojolicious.org/perldoc/Mojolicious/Guides/Cookbook#Hypnotoad),
 but a popular setup is sitting Hypnotoad behind Nginx or Apache/mod_proxy.
 Those servers should let you play with the ```Expires``` header.
-But the Toad didn't _quite_ have what the rodent was looking for.
+But the Toad didn't _quite_ have what this particular rodent was looking for.

-No, I didn't mention [Plack](https://metacpan.org/pod/Plack).
+_An aside_ - No, I didn't mention
+[Plack](https://metacpan.org/pod/Plack).
 Maybe if I'm good this year, Santa will
 [tell me how](http://blogs.perl.org/users/aristotle/2018/11/modern-perl-cgi.html)